ker2x/DearDiary/Writerside/topics/On-using-AI-to-write-about-writing.md

 ## Here come Mixtral

-I just heard Mixtral from [Mistral AI](https://mistral.ai/), it's more than free, it's open source.
+I just heard about Mixtral from [Mistral AI](https://mistral.ai/), it's more than free, it's open source.

 So, dear AI, Write a diary on the topic of "Writing about writing with AI"